Best Business Practices: Let HR Cover Your Blind Side

-If you’ve seen the hit movie The Blind Side featuring Quinton Aaron and Sandra Bullock, you’re probably familiar with the story of Michael Oher and the principles around peripheral vision.
-The film’s title is taken from the quarterback’s “dead zone” which the left tackle must be aware of and protect.
-Drawing attention to and addressing the blind spots in our companies is an excellent business practice.
-Above all, it protects the company and invites best practices into the organization.
+If you’ve seen the hit movie The Blind Side, featuring Quinton Aaron and Sandra Bullock, you’re probably familiar with the story of Michael Oher and the principles around peripheral vision.
+The film’s title is taken from the quarterback’s “dead zone”, which the left tackle must be aware of and protect.
+Drawing attention to and addressing the blind spots in our companies is one of the best business practices.
+Above all, it protects the company and invites the best practices into the organization.
+Learn more in our blog.

 Selecting the right HR person to watch your blind side will help protect you and your company from risk, drive business results, and move the vision forward.
 However, this requires you to value HR for more than administrative tasks and look to them for guidance and support.
 Proper HR support can provide: